 What to Consider When Choosing the Best Grub Killer

 Not every grub solution is ideal for all circumstances.
-The best grub killer acts slowly, but an active infestation requires fast action.
+Some of the best grub killers act slowly, but an active infestation requires fast action before damaging the lawn.
 Liquids deliver quick results, but granules may be more convenient because they are easy to spread.
+Organic grub killers use natural ingredients that are safer for the environment, but stronger chemical-based pesticides may be required to eliminate larger grub infestations.
 Continue reading to learn some important factors to consider before making a selection.

 Liquid vs. Granular

-Liquid treatments are fast and effective for treat grub infestations: Simply spray the treatment on the lawn and you’re done.
+Liquid treatments are fast and effective for treating grub infestations: Simply spray the treatment on the lawn.
 But gauging the rate of coverage is difficult, and liquid spills are messier and harder to clean than spilled granules.
-Also, you may need to dilute some products with water before application.
+Also, users may need to dilute some products with water before application.

 Granular grub killers are convenient to apply with a handheld or walk-behind lawn spreader.
 After spreading, simply return any remaining granules in the spreader to the bag for storage.
 While this is a relatively clean and convenient way to treat, it’s important to note that the best time to apply is just before rainfall, so the active ingredients penetrate deep into the soil.
-Otherwise, you’ll have to water the lawn after application.
+Watering in the granules using a sprinkler is also an option.

 Organic grub killers include milky spore and beneficial nematodes.
 Both of these products use biological agents to prey on grubs in the soil.
 They are completely safe for people, pets, and other beneficial insects and highly effective in eliminating grub infestations—and the effect lasts for years.
 However, they work slowly and may not be ideal for active infestations.

-Get to know more about grubs and the products that control them by checking out some of the most frequently asked questions about grub killer below.
+Get to know more about reducing and killing grubs by checking out some of the most frequently asked questions about grub killers below.